If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 Types of Spanish examinations

-They, however, differ from each other in one particular area.
+They, however, differ in one area.

 While one adopts the old-school fashion, using pen and paper, the other is online.